AnimateScene: Camera-controllable Animation in Any Scene: Conclusion

 AnimateScene converts a single scene image, human image, motion clip, and camera path into a controllable 4D video.
 It first matches the actor’s appearance to the scene lighting, then embeds a depth-guided 3D avatar, and finally inpaints view-dependent gaps for seamless composition.
 Extensive quantitative tests and a user study show AnimateScene surpasses state-of-the-art baselines in noise suppression, edge sharpness, structural consistency, detail, perceptual quality, and geometric coherence.
-Future work will extend to large-scale outdoor scenes with dynamic lighting and materials, support multi-actor interactions, enable real-time reconstruction and rendering, and incorporate language- and semantics-driven controls for high-level edits and narrative direction.